munificent/craftinginterpreters/book/calls-and-functions.md

 ### Returning from functions

 We're getting close.
-We can call functions and the VM will execute them.
+We can call functions, and the VM will execute them.
 But we can't *return* from them yet.
 We've had an `OP_RETURN` instruction for quite some time, but it's always had some kind of temporary code hanging out in it just to get us out of the bytecode loop.
 The time has arrived for a real